barnabyashford/barnabyashford/README.md

 - **NLP & ML Libraries**: PyTorch, Scikit-learn, Gensim, Transformers, Llama-index

 ## 🔭 Current Projects
 I'm currently working on my second (and likely final) senior project as an undergraduate student at Chulalongkorn University.
 This project focuses on development of a voice-based chatbot application.
+You can visit [this repository](https://github.com/barnabyashford/thai-voice-bot) for more detail!

 ## 👯 Collaboration
 I'm always open to collaborating on interesting projects!
 While I don't currently have any open collaboration opportunities on my own projects, I'm excited to contribute to others' initiatives.